dd9jn/rfc4880bis/crypto-refresh.md

 Traditionally, a keyring is simply a sequential list of keys, but may be any suitable database.
 It is beyond the scope of this standard to discuss the details of keyrings or other databases.

-## String-to-Key (S2K) Specifiers
+## String-to-Key (S2K) Specifier

-A string-to-key (S2K) specifier is used to convert a passphrase string into a symmetric-key encryption/decryption key.
+A string-to-key (S2K) specifier type is used to convert a passphrase string into a symmetric-key encryption/decryption key.
 Passphrases requiring use of S2K conversion are currently used in two places: to encrypt the secret part of private keys, and for symmetrically encrypted messages.

 ### String-to-Key (S2K) Specifier Types {#s2k-types}

-There are four types of S2K specifiers currently specified, and some reserved values:
+There are four types of S2K Specifier Types currently specified, and some reserved values:

-{: title="S2K type registry"}
+{: title="String-to-Key (S2K) Types registry" #s2k-types-registry}
 ID | S2K Type | S2K field size (octets) | Reference | Generate?
 ---:|------------------|-----|-------|--
   0 | Simple S2K | 2 | {{s2k-simple}} | No